Sub Tuum Praesidium

 The Newman Rosary Guild aims to unite people of common interest—i.e., the praying of the Holy Rosary of the Blessed Virgin Mary—to assist them to better dispose themselves to the will of God.
 We humbly ask the intercession of the Blessed Virgin Mary, Mother of God, to obtain for us from her Son, our Lord Jesus Christ, the grace to sustain our growth in holiness.

 Saint John Henry Newman is a significant influence among Ordinariate Catholics.
 Possibly the greatest theological mind since St. Thomas Aquinas, Newman's thought anticipated in many ways the Second Vatican Council.
 A convert from Anglicanism to Catholicism, Newman's conversion prefigured the movement of contemporary Anglicans to Rome.
 His movement to Rome models the path all sincere seekers can take to heal the wounds of division among Christians.
-Bearing in mind Newman's example of unity-oriented conversion, we in the Ordinariate, are "(c)alled to be gracious instruments of Christian unity." — from the official website of the Personal Ordinariate of the Chair of Saint Peter: https://ordinariate.net/about.
+Bearing in mind Newman's example of unity-oriented conversion, we in the Ordinariate, are "(c)alled to be gracious instruments of Christian unity." — from the official website of the Personal Ordinariate of the Chair of Saint Peter.

 That they all may be one, as thou, Father, in me, and I in thee; that they also may be one in us; that the world may believe that thou hast sent me.—The Holy Gospel according to Saint John 17:21.